davidjamesherzog/angular-bulma/README.md

 # angular-bulma

-This is example application demonstrating how to add and customize Bulma in an Angular project.
+This is an example application demonstrating how to add and customize Bulma in an Angular project.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.